by Texas Homesteader ~

 The most common colors of chicken eggs sold in the stores are white or brown.
 They taste the same and have the same nutritional content.
 But white or brown – how do I know what color eggs my Ideal 236 chickens will lay?
 Well read on for the surprising answer!

 We decided one year it was time to get our feet wet raising chickens.
 We’d never raised chickens before so we bought our Ideal 236 chickens as day-old chicks in the spring.
 One was a banded female but we were just hoping the other two were female.

-Another chicken-shopper at the feed store told us that although not 100% accurate, you could hold the chick upside down and if they struggled their legs to upright themselves they had a higher probability of being a rooster, but if they were relatively still they had a higher probability of being a hen.
+Another chicken-shopper at the feed store told us that although not 100% accurate, she’d heard you could test the gender by holding the chick upside down.
+If they struggled with their legs to upright themselves they had a higher probability of being a rooster.
+But if they were relatively still they had a higher probability of being a hen.

 As they grew and their feathers came in, the chicks gradually turned from fuzzy yellow to white.
 We had seen no indication that any of the Ideals were roosters so we were hopeful that they were all hens.

-They apparently enjoy sharing a nesting box since for about a week we picked up 1-2 brown eggs per day out of the same nesting box, then came the day when we found two nesting boxes were being used & there was a white egg in the newly-used box.
-Hummm….
+They apparently enjoy sharing a nesting box since for about a week we picked up 1-2 brown eggs per day out of the same nesting box.
+Awwww… they’re sharing.
+LOL.

-I had read that the color of their ear lobes would show what color their eggs would be, but like so much that you read online sometimes I wondered if this too was just a wives tale or unproven theory.
+I had read that the color of their ear lobes would show what color their eggs would be.
+But like so much that you read online sometimes I wondered if this too was just a wives tale, unproven theory or just plain made up.

 So curious I went out to look.
-And sure enough, two of the girls have red lobes and one has white.
+And sure enough, two of the girls have red lobes and one has white lobes.